 As perm treatments become more sophisticated, it’s harder and harder to tell if someone has a perm or natural curls.
 However, there are still some tell-tale signs, like unnaturally uniform curls, bends or lines, or hair growing out straight and not curly from the top of the head.

 If you get a perm, make sure to go to a hairdresser that knows how to create natural-looking perms.
-Also, make sure you always schedule your perm before your new hair starts growing in to avoid people being able to tell if you have a perm or not.
+Also, make sure to schedule maintenance appointments to touch up your roots as your hair grows out to avoid people being able to tell if you have a perm or not.

 Related Topics: